 Welcome, my friends, to the easiest white bean chili recipe you’ll ever lay your spoon on!
 Is it authentic?
 Definitely not.
 I mean, it has chickpeas in it – enough said.
 Is it absolutely utterly fantastically delicious?
 Yes yes yes.
-Read more about the recipe (and see more pics) or just get right to it here!

 I consider this to be a perfect pantry recipe – as in, you’re likely to have everything you need for this one right in your pantry.
 Canned beans and canned green chiles; a box of veggie broth (or some homemade goodness tucked away in your freezer).
 A few spices, an onion, some garlic, a lime, some goodies for topping if you like.
 Done!

 I designed this recipe to maximize the flavor in the least amount of time (without an Instant Pot or the like – this one just uses the good old stovetop).

 The dried oregano cooks up with the onion to bring out its earthy nuances; the cumin’s sautéed along with the garlic to help release its fragrant oils.
 Vegetable broth is always good for a bit of added complexity, and the hit of acidic lime at the end of the process is all this chili needs.

 Well, and a bit of a mash-up too.
 In order to thicken this chili without simmering it for an hour, I take a masher to it and smash up a few of the beans.
 Then give it a stir, and voila.
 Gloriously thick and tasty white bean chili.

 Sometimes I like to trash this one up with toppings (avocado, cashew sour cream, chopped onions, cilantro, a good glug of green Tabasco) … but it really doesn’t need the accoutrement.